hantsy/jakartaee10-sandbox/docs/jpa/jakartaee.md

 </profile>
 ```

 Unlike the approach in NetBeans IDE or Eclipse IDE with GlassFish Pack, where starting GlassFish it will start the built-in Derby at the same time.
-Cargo does not start the built-in Derby as expected, to use the default DataSource in our project, clear the default DataSource and add a new default DataSource based on the embedded Derby.
+Cargo maven plugin does not start the built-in Derby as expected, to use the default DataSource in our project, we have to clear the default DataSource and add a new default DataSource using the embedded Derby which is shipped by GlassFish distributions.

 Run the following command.
-It will compile the project source codes and package the application into a war archive, then start the managed GlassFish server(with a new `cargo-domain`), and then deploy the package into this running server.

 ```bash
 mvn clean package cargo:run -DskipTests -Dmaven.test.skip=true
 ```

+It will compile the project source codes and package the compiled resources into a war archive, then start the managed GlassFish server(with a new `cargo-domain`), and then deploy the package into the running server.

-Note, when you run this command at the first time, it will spend some time to download a copy of  the GlassFish redistribution, and extract the files into the build folder.
+>Note, when you run this command at the first time, it will spend some time to download a copy of the GlassFish distribution, and extract the files into the project build folder.

 In another terminal window, execute `curl http://localhost:8080/jpa-examples/rest/persons` to verify the endpoint.